home-assistant/cli/README.md

-  cli            Get information, update or configure the Home Assistant cli backend core           Provides control of the Home Assistant Core dns            Get information, update or configure the Home Assistant DNS server hardware       Provides hardware information about your system help           Help about any command host           Control the host/system that Home Assistant is running on
+  cli            Get information, update or configure the Home Assistant cli backend core           Provides control of the Home Assistant Core dns            Get information, update or configure the Home Assistant DNS server docker         Docker backend specific for info and OCI configuration hardware       Provides hardware information about your system help           Help about any command host           Control the host/system that Home Assistant is running on